GMMan/dgf-texture-convert/README.md

   corresponding texture DAT needs to be supplied as well.
 - `convert-bg`: Converts sky dome to Wavefront OBJ models.
 Note only the first far texture is extracted.
+- `convert-mapanim`: Converts files from the mapanim folder to Wavefront OBJ models.

 Other
 -----